Create Master Engines or Virtual Engines

 Advanced Sidewinder Proxy Settings dialog box

 These settings are intended for advanced users.
-We do not recommend changing these settings unless you are instructed to do so by Forcepoint Technical Support.
+We do not recommend changing these settings unless you are instructed to do so by Forcepoint Customer Hub.

 Note: On Master Engines, these settings are shown in the Add-Ons > Sidewinder Proxy branch of the Engine Editor.